s37312001/taiwan-covid-policy-impact-analysis/README.md

 ### Research Question
 - Are government policy measures significantly associated with COVID-19 case severity in Taiwan?
 - Does increased vaccination coverage correspond with lower mortality risk?

-### Business-Framed Question
-If this were a real decision-making scenario, the practical questions would be:

-- Which interventions are most strongly associated with worsening outbreak conditions?
-- How should decision-makers interpret case growth after vaccination becomes widespread?
-- Which KPI should matter more in later stages of the pandemic: raw cases or mortality risk?

 ---

 ## 4. Data Source